Negative Ions & Positive Ions

 Chronic non-seasonal depression has also been shown to be improved with negative ion therapy.
 High-density ion therapy was far more effective than low-density ion therapy.

-Negative ions (along with bright light and auditory stimuli) reduced subject’s measurements of depression, improved mood, and reduced anger in both depressed and non-depressed college students.
+Negative ions (along with bright light and auditory stimuli) reduced the subject’s measurements of depression, improved mood, and reduced anger in both depressed and non-depressed college students.

 In a study on the salivary responses of people completing a 40-minute word processing task on the computer, exposure to negative air ions reduced the rise in salivary chromogranin A-like immunoreactivity (a marker of stress and anxiety) and improved performance.

 It is evident that negative ions are tremendously important to our health.
 Negative ions have the power to help the body to heal itself.
-Medical research has also proven that 90% of the eyes diseases are the result of hypoxia (lack of oxygen).
+Medical research has also proven that 90% of the eye diseases are the result of hypoxia (lack of oxygen).
 When oxygen and water supply to the eyes is compromised it slows down the metabolic and detoxification process which leads to a host of eye-related diseases such as myopia, astigmatism, presbyopia, cataracts, glaucoma, floaters, dry eye, etc. From the research and studies, we know that negative ions increase the flow of oxygen to the brain (head area).

-Say Hello to Comfy and Healthy Eyes!
+Say Hello to Comfy & Healthy Eyes!